vivek-chaprana/MERN/README.md

 <br/>

-### Project is deployed here: https://mern-vicky.herokuapp.com/ .
+#### The project is deployed on heroku, and you can access it by clicking here : https://mern-vicky.herokuapp.com/ .